renexdev/icnpg17_finalProj_openCVCUDA/README.md

 Use build_sample_X.sh with X= 1,2 or 3 to build the code

 Use run_sample_X.sh with X= 1,2 or 3 to run the code

+Don't forget to add some imgs in the data folder and change the run_sample_X.sh with some of your images